 The salary or wage of all employees will be established based on the County of Mason Salary and Wage Schedule.
 New employees with no previous governmental work experience in a similar job classification will be paid based on the starting salary and wage.
-In the case of a new employee with previous governmental work experience in a similar job classification, the Elected Official or Department Head may make a request to the Finance, Personnel, & Rules Committee that the previous governmental work experience be considered in establishing the salary or wage for the new employee.
-The Finance, Personnel, & Rules Committee, upon a request by the Elected Official or Department Head of the prospective employee, shall have the right to start the new employee at the "start" rate, the "after one year of service" rate, or the "after two years of service" rate.
+In the case of a new employee with previous governmental work experience in a similar job classification, the Department Head may make a request to the Personnel Committee that the previous governmental work experience be considered in establishing the salary or wage for the new employee.
+The Personnel Committee, upon a request by the Department Head of the prospective employee, shall have the right to start the new employee at the "start" rate, the "after one year of service" rate, or the "after two years of service" rate.